-New Multi-Client Proposal from TCGR!
+New Multi-Client from TCGR!

 “The Separations Report: Commercial, Technical and R&D Assessment in Refining,

-Petrochemical/Syngas, Natural Gas and Industrial Gases”
+Petrochemicals/Syngas, Natural Gas and Industrial Gases”

 Topics included are:

 - Market size/growth – by application, by separation type

 - Application advances – by industry, by separation approach

 - Strategic analysis, competitive implications and opportunity identification

-As it does in each of its industrially-focused multi-client studies, TCGR has sought input from “charter” subscribers to help shape the report’s final scope/TofC by delineating areas of particular interest, including the applications by industry and separations method.
+As it does in each of its industrially-focused multi-client studies, TCGR sought input from “charter” subscribers to help shape the report’s final scope/TofC by delineating areas of particular interest, including the applications by industry and separations method.

 The Catalyst Group Resources (TCGR), a member of The Catalyst Group, is dedicated to monitoring and analyzing technical and commercial developments in catalysis as they apply to the global refining, petrochemical, fine/specialty chemical, pharmaceutical, polymer/elastomer and environmental industries.